How can parents support their child's learning on Brilliant?

 These questions build metacognitive habits — the ability to reflect on your own thinking — which pays off long past any single lesson.

 Every Brilliant problem includes instant, tailored feedback.
-Getting stuck isn't a setback — it's where the learning actually happens.
+Feeling challenged isn't a sign something is wrong — it's a sign the learning is working.

 Keep sessions short and consistent